ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

 In a standard Ballerina project, a module is mapped to a test suite.
 Unit and integration tests bound to a module need to be placed in a subfolder called `tests/` within the module.
 All tests within a module’s `tests/` subfolder are considered to be part of the same test suite.

-Integration tests that are used to test the sources of combination of modules of a project needs to be placed at the project root level folder called `tests/`.

 ### Project Structure
 ```
 /